Categories: Articles

 Firstly, this is a salary, not income per person.
 But most families still have children, pensioners, and the unemployed, so if you divide the salaries of workers among everyone, the income will be significantly less.

 Secondly, the average salary is like the average temperature in a hospital: in some places it’s crowded, and in others it’s empty.
 According to work.ua, wages increased the most in August in the Kyiv, Lviv and Odessa regions.
-If we talk about categories, then these are, first of all, “Top management, senior management”, “Real estate”, “Transport, auto business”, “Media, publishing, printing”, “Jurisprudence”.
+If we talk about categories, these are, first of all, “Top management, senior management”, “Real estate”, “Transport, auto business”, “Media, publishing, printing”, “Jurisprudence”.

 Do Ukrainians earn enough money to provide for themselves and their families?